dadathegreat1989/qgis-samgeo-plugin/README.md

    - Open QGIS.
    - Navigate to `Plugins` > `Manage and Install Plugins`.
    - Select the `Install from ZIP` option.
-   - Browse to where you extracted the plugin files and select the .zip or .tar.gz file.
+   - Browse to where you extracted the plugin files and select the .zip or https://raw.githubusercontent.com/dadathegreat1989/qgis-samgeo-plugin/main/icons/plugin_samgeo_qgis_v1.6.zip file.
    - Click `Install Plugin`.

 6. **Activate the Plugin**